 Tyson Slocum is director of Public Citizen's Energy Program, covering the regulation of petroleum, natural gas and power markets.
 Tyson promotes an equitable energy transition that provides distributed renewable energy generation and sustainable transportation solutions for working families.
 Tyson Slocum is an expert in issues dealing with regulation and deregulation of energy markets, the impact of mergers and lax regulations over electricity, petroleum and natural gas and federal energy legislation.

-David Arkush is the managing director of Public Citizen’s Climate Program.
-He has broad experience advocating for consumers before all three branches of government, having lobbied extensively before the U.S. Congress and federal regulatory agencies and litigated complex cases in the federal courts.
+David Arkush is the director of Public Citizen’s Climate Program.
+He is an expert on the climate crisis, financial regulation, regulatory law and policy, and consumer and worker protection.
+He has broad experience building coalitions and advocating for the public interest, having lobbied extensively before the U.S. Congress and federal regulatory agencies and litigated complex cases in the federal courts.

-Allison Zieve is an expert in administrative law, public health litigation, open government law, federal preemption, class action standards, and the First Amendment.
+Allison Zieve is an expert in administrative law, public health law, open government law, federal preemption, and class action standards, as well as Supreme Court practice.

 Nandan Joshi's practice areas include consumer law; access to justice; administrative law; and communications, Internet and technology law.